-5.18.17.
+5.18.16.
 Allegations of Previous Abuse

-Allegations of abuse may be made some time after the event (eg by an adult who was abused as a young person by a member of staff who is still currently working with young people and adults at risk).
+Allegations of abuse may be made some time after the event (eg by an adult who was abused as a young person by a member of staff who is still currently working with young people and).
 Where such an allegation is made, the agency/organisation should follow the relevant reporting procedures.
-This is because other young people and adults at risk, either within or outside sport, may be at risk from this person.
-Anyone who has a previous criminal conviction for offences related to abuse is not automatically excluded from working with children and adults at risk.
+This is because other young people, either within or outside sport, may be at risk from this person.
+Anyone who has a previous criminal conviction for offences related to abuse is not automatically excluded from working with children and.
 This is reinforced by the details of the Protection of Children Act 1999 (Appendix B) and the Safeguarding Vulnerable Groups Act 2006.

-5.18.18.
+5.18.17.
 Action if Bullying is Suspected